-This baked oysters on the half shell recipe will make you feel like you’re on a beach vacation, treating yourself to the best seafood restaurant!
+This easy baked oyster recipe will make you feel like you’re on a beach vacation, treating yourself to the best seafood restaurant!

 My series of Maryland seafood recipes are so popular with our readers, that I’m keeping ’em coming!

-Recently, in preparation for making this recipe, I asked our Facebook readers for the best place in Frederick to get oysters.
+Recently, in preparation for making this baked oyster recipe, I asked our Facebook readers for the best place in Frederick to get oysters.